Getting started

 A version is a version of a component

 A scope is a scenario in which a 3rd party dependency is used.
-Typically, in a nodeJS project there is two scopes:
+Typically, in a nodeJS project there are two scopes:

 dependencies